 1.3.
 Stroll Around and Have Lunch in Plaka

 Plaka is a picturesque neighborhood in the heart of Athens at the foot of the Acropolis.
-It’s a great place to explore with kids, as there are plenty of shops, cafes, and restaurants to explore.
+It’s a great place to explore with kids, as there are plenty of shops, cafes, and restaurants.

 Shopping in Plaka is a great way to introduce your kids to the culture and history of Athens.
-There are plenty of souvenir shops that have a great selection of traditional Greek items, as well as modern items.
+There are plenty of souvenir shops that have a great selection of traditional Greek items as well as modern items.
 And there are plenty of cafes and restaurants where you can grab a bite to eat.
-Some of the restaurants have live music and serve traditional Greek cuisine with good olive oil and feta cheese in the menu
+Some of the restaurants have live music and serve traditional Greek cuisine with good olive oil and feta cheese on the menu.

-We usually eat at Scholarcheio when we are in the area.
-It is a taverna with traditional Greek food – similar to what our Greek grandmas cook!
+When we are in the area, we usually eat at Scholarcheio.
+It is a taverna with traditional Greek food—similar to what our Greek grandmas cook!

 Read our post on the best traditional Greek food here.